mushlih-almubarak/easy-reading-progress-bar/readme.txt

 * **Dependency-Free:** The frontend script does not rely on jQuery, ensuring it won't conflict with other plugins or slow down your site.
 * **Developer Friendly:** Includes a filter (`erpb_bar_height`) to programmatically change the bar's height.

+_This plugin was created with ❤️ by [Mushlih Almubarak](https://github.com/mushlih-almubarak) from Indonesia._

 == Installation ==

 Installing the plugin is simple!